Granada City Guide (Andalusia, Spain)

 Alcaiceria, Granada, Andalucia

-As said before, definitely take some time to settle down and enjoy the amazing privilege of ordering a drink and being rewarded with a piece of tapas.
+As previously mentioned, one of the main things to do is to enjoy the amazing privilege of ordering a drink and being rewarded with a piece of tapas.
 Looking for a street where you’ll find many tapas restaurants located close to each other?
 Calle Elvira (Elvira Street) is a great place to go on a tapas crawl.

 A drink we discovered in Granada is a drink called Tinto de Verano.
 It is simple: red wine mixed with Fanta Lemon.
-However, I loved it and I haven’t seen it at many other place.
-I ran into it a couple of other times in Spain, but I still relate this summerish drink to Granada.
+However, I loved it and I haven’t seen it in many other places.
+Fortunately, I ran into it a couple of other times in Spain, but I still relate this summerish drink to Granada.

 What is a bigger city without a cathedral?
-I have to admit we didn’t visit the cathedral from the inside and just had a quick peak at it from the outside.
-Visiting the cathedral also bring you to a new part of Granada.
+Actually, I have to admit we didn’t visit the cathedral from the inside and just had a quick peek at it from the outside.
+However, visiting the cathedral also supports exploring a new part of Granada.

 Granada Cathedral, Spain

-Sacromonte is the gypsy and cave neighbourhood in Granada.
-Unfortunately we didn’t make the time to visit this neighbourhood.
+Sacromonte is the gipsy and cave neighbourhood in Granada.
+Unfortunately, we didn’t make the time to visit this neighbourhood.
 The neighbourhood is also famous for the flamenco shows that take place in the caves.
 You can either take bus 34 from the city or prepare for a slightly longer and heavier walk as you will have to climb the steep streets.
-Bar Pibe is a cute little bar at the street of Sacromonte – so settle down to feel the Spanish vibes.
+Bar Pibe is a cute little bar on the street of Sacromonte – so settle down to feel the Spanish vibes.

 We ran into Rollo when we walked towards the cathedral.
 Are you also paying a visit to the cathedral and you are looking for a place to settle down with a drink or some tapas?
 Rollo is definitely the place to go!

-Los Diamantos is one of the most famous tapas bar among the locals.
-Don’t expect a romantic dinner, as Los Diamantos is a snackbar like tapas place with bright LED lightning.
-However, the food is amazing and you don’t want to miss out on one of the best tapas places in town.
+Los Diamantes is one of the most famous tapas bars among the locals.
+However, don’t expect a romantic dinner, as Los Diamantes is a snack bar like tapas place with bright LED lightning.
+Nevertheless, the food is amazing and you don’t want to miss out on one of the best tapas places in town.

 This place might be on top of the most interesting bars I’ve ever visited.
 It is tiny, cute and you might call it slightly creepy.
-From top to bottom, this place is dress with Catholic artifacts.
-Apparently it is featured in an episode of Anthony Bourdain, which we didn’t know when visiting.
+From top to bottom, this place is dressed with Catholic artefacts.
+Furthermore, tt is featured in an episode of Anthony Bourdain, which we didn’t know when visiting.

 La Tabernaculo, Quirky bar in Granada, Calle Navas, Spain